 How can I help my child during a seizure?

 There are a few key steps to take if you think your infant is having a seizure.
-The Epilepsy Foundation recommends the the following to keep your baby as safe as possible during a seizure:
+Parents Magazine recommends the following to keep your baby as safe as possible during a seizure (2, 3):

-- Make sure your infant is protected from experiencing injuries by moving hard objects out of the way and putting something soft under their head.
+- Make sure your infant is protected from experiencing injuries by moving hard objects out of the way.

 - Gently roll your baby onto their side to help prevent choking.